PMET-public/module-datainstall-graphql/README.md

 		}
 	}

 **dynamicBlocksExport**: Use to create the `dynamic_blocks.json` file.
-Include the admin user names or Ids you want to include in the export.
+Include the Dynamic Block names or Ids you want to include in the export.
 This is different than the core *dynamicBlocks* query.
 It does use the same DynamicBlock Type, but it will not return all the information that the core query returns.

 	query{
 		dynamicBlocksExport(identifiers: ["1","2"]) {